 Before discussing Clinical vs Biological death, let us look at each of the terms individually to get a better understanding.

-Indications of clinical death are;
+Some of the Indications of clinical death are;

 • Absence of Pulse or blood pressure and is completely responsiveness to the most painful stimulus.